-NWO funds and manages eight research institutes.
+NWO funds and manages nine research institutes.
 These are national centres of expertise in specific scientific domains ranging from astronomy to oceanic research.
 The NWO institutes perform high-value scientific research and act as powerful national instruments in science policy.
 They make it possible to coordinate scientific fields for the longer term and to innovate within the research.

 The institutes provide researchers with access to international collaborative partnerships and research facilities and they develop innovative technologies together with businesses.
 They collaborate closely with research groups at universities, businesses and public organisations.
-Around 1,600 people work at the NWO-insitutes.
+Around 1,600 people work at the NWO-institutes.

 The NWO institutes

 - Institute AMOLF Laboratory for molecular and materials research